Acceleratio/docs-pulse/product-updates/pulse-release-note.md

 date: 06/09/2017
 ---

 We’ve shipped __SysKit Pulse__!
 This is the newest addition to our line of products aimed at monitoring servers.
 SysKit Pulse is a free tool and we intend to keep it free.

- In recent turn of events, we decided to rebrand our products,including SPDocKit Pulse which became SysKit Pulse.
+In recent turn of events, we decided to rebrand our products, including SPDocKit Pulse which became SysKit Pulse.
 Here’s our [official rebranding announcement](https://www.syskit.com/blog/rebranding-announcement-syskit).

 SysKit Pulse was developed on the SPDocKit Pulse foundation to add significant performance and user interface improvements.
 Unfortunately, you cannot upgrade from SPDocKit Pulse to SysKit Pulse.